BAKS — Korean Studies

 Thesis Assessment

-The final thesis is graded separately by a thesis committee (first and second reader) using the faculty’s shared criteria:
+The final thesis is graded separately by a thesis committee (first and second reader).
+The official Prospectus lists five criteria:

 See the Assessment Standards page for detailed criteria and grade descriptors.